maidsafe/rfcs/proposed/0006-Launcher.md

         <APP-ROOT-DIR>
         (PublicKeys (sign and encrypt),
          PrivateKey (sign and decrypt)),
-	Vec<DirectoryKey> // Other directories this App is allowed to Read Access in a shared fashion - DirectoryKey = (NameType, tag, public/private, versioned/unversioned)
+        Vec<(DirectoryKey, CryptoKeys)> // Other directories this App is allowed to access in a shared fashion - DirectoryKey = (NameType, tag, public/private, versioned/unversioned)
         OtherMetadata,
     }
     {